csonday/ie172_2324_files/README.md

-# ie1722324
+# Module 2a

-Please check the module materials to see the instructions
+For this module, only `dbconnect.py`` is added into this folder.
+Please refer to the instructions for `testdb.py`.